reubenjamesbishop/HonoursGradeCalculator/README.md

 # HonoursGradeCalculator

-Script to calculate your honours grade directly from your transcript PDF
+Script to calculate your honours grade directly from your transcript PDF.

+Simply run the script in the same directory as your transcript.pdf, and edit the fileName variable appropriately.